 The AVITA group of companies (comprising AVITA Medical, Inc. ("AVITA" or the "Company") and its subsidiaries, including AVITA Medical Pty Limited, previously known as AVITA Medical Limited, ("AVITA Medical")) (collectively, "AVITA Group" or "we", "us", or "our") is a commercial-stage regenerative medicine company focused on the treatment of burns, trauma and other acute injuries, together with skin defects like vitiligo.
 The Company's lead product is the RECELL® System, a device that enables healthcare professionals to produce a suspension of Spray-On SkinTM Cells using a small sample of the patient's own skin.
 In September 2018, the United States Food & Drug Administration ("FDA") granted premarket approval ("PMA") to the RECELL System for use in the treatment of acute thermal burns in patients eighteen years and older.
 Following receipt of our original PMA, we commenced commercializing the RECELL System in January 2019 in the United States.
-In June 2021 the FDA approved an expanded indication to include treatment of pediatric acute full-thickness thermal burns.
+In 2021 FDA expanded the approval to include pediatric acute full-thickness thermal burns.
 In February 2022, the FDA approved a PMA supplement for the RECELL® Autologous Cell Harvesting Device with enhanced ease-of-use, aimed at providing clinicians a more efficient user experience and simplified workflow.
 In addition, the FDA has granted the Company Investigational Device Exemptions ("IDEs") which have enabled the Company to initiate pivotal clinical trials to further expand the approval of the RECELL System for soft tissue reconstruction and vitiligo.
-Enrollment of those clinical trials is complete and, if successful, those studies would enable the Company to seek FDA approval to market the RECELL System in the United States in those indications.
+Enrollment of those clinical trials is complete, with topline results recently announced for the soft tissue reconstruction trial.
+Results from those studies are intended to support the Company's pursuit of FDA approval to market the RECELL System in the United States for those indications.

 The RECELL System is used to prepare Spray-On Skin Cells using a small amount of a patient's own skin, providing a new way to treat severe burns, and simultaneously significantly reducing the amount of donor skin required.
 The RECELL System is designed to be used at the point of care as a standalone product, or in combination with "skin grafts", known as split-thickness skin autografts, depending on the depth of the burn injury.
-The pivotal studies leading to the RECELL System's FDA premarket approval ("PMA") for the treatment of acute thermal burns, demonstrated that the RECELL System treated burns using 97.5 percent less donor skin when used alone in second-degree burns, and 32 percent less donor skin when used with autograft for third-degree burns compared to standard of care autografting.
+The pivotal studies leading to the RECELL System's FDA PMA for the treatment of acute thermal burns, demonstrated that the RECELL System treated burns using 97.5 percent less donor skin when used alone in second-degree burns, and 32 percent less donor skin when used with autograft for third-degree burns compared to standard of care autografting.
 In these studies, a statistically significant reduction in donor skin required to treat burn patients with the RECELL System was realized without any associated compromise to healing or safety outcomes.
 Donor site outcomes from the clinical trial for second-degree burns also revealed a statistically significant reduction in patient-reported pain, increased patient satisfaction and improved scar outcomes.